 Salesforce Commerce Cloud, otherwise known as SFCC or Demandware to long-term e-commerce professionals, is one of the most robust e-commerce platforms on the market today.

-While Squarespace, WooCommerce, BigCommerce, Open Cart and Shopify fill the need for small-to-midsize e-commerce businesses, SFCC is the go-to solution for larger organizations in the retail space.
+While Squarespace, WooCommerce, BigCommerce, Open Cart and Shopify fill the need for small-to-midsize e-commerce website platforms, SFCC is the go-to solution for larger organizations in the retail space.
 The platform’s client roster consists of major apparel retailers like Adidas, Converse and Pacsun, home decor stores like Lumens, beauty retailers like Lush and L’Oreal, and so many more.

 While the platform offers its retailers several capabilities, there are a few key SEO considerations to remember that will impact how product pages, brand pages and category pages rank in Google search results.

-Here are 8 quick hitting tips (in no particular order) you can use to make your Salesforce Commerce Cloud store outrank competitors in organic search for your vertical.
+Here are 8 quick-hitting tips (in no particular order) you can use to make your Salesforce Commerce Cloud store outrank competitors in organic search for your vertical.

 1. Use Custom URL Rules